sah-comp/bienlein/README.md

 composer install

+In directory public create a folder upload and make it writeable for PHP.

 Point your browser to http://example.com/install and follow the instructions.

 Start writing template, models and controllers until you have a shiny new application handy.